Coconut Oil Hair Treatment

-- Coconut oil doesn’t have any of those scary sounding chemicals, so it is completely natural.
+- Coconut oil doesn’t have any of those scary-sounding chemicals, so it is entirely natural.

 - It is an excellent conditioner, which hydrates the hair.

 - When our hair loses protein, it becomes dry and brittle.
-The lauric acid in coconut oil is able to penetrate the hair shaft, invigorating our hair with vitamins and minerals.
+The lauric acid in coconut oil can penetrate the hair shaft, invigorating our hair with vitamins and minerals.